Get your copy of the ultimate guide to lead generation through telecalling (scripts included)

 Your telesales agents must have commendable conflict resolution skills.
 Since they’re the ones always speaking to customers, they should easily and quickly solve customers’ grievances.

+Effective record-keeping is essential.
 Creating and updating activity records is also a part of the telesales agent’s responsibilities.
 Furthermore, it should be done in a timely and ordered manner to make it easier for future prospects.

 Overall, telesales is an important method to generate leads and grow your business.
 However, it demands excellent sales and communication skills as well as customer service knowledge.